 - * Yose-bashi – Remember that chopsticks are made to pick-up food.
 Do not use it to pull plates or bowls.

 - * Tate-bashi or Hotoke-bashi – Do not place your chopsticks vertically on the rice if you want to stop for a while from eating.
-Doing so reminds them of of a beloved one that passed away and could really offend them.
+Doing so reminds them off of a beloved one that passed away and could offend them.

-- * Watashi-bashi – This is also considered offensive to japanese if you cross your chopsticks and leaving them on the bowl when there are still food inside the bowl.
+- * Watashi-bashi – This is also considered offensive to Japanese if you cross your chopsticks and leaving them on the bowl when there is still food inside the bowl.

-If you are dining with japanese people, they will probably understand that you don’t know all the rules in eating using chopsticks.
-That’s really fine with them.
-However, knowing a little about their ways really goes a long way.
-Also an additional information, although there are many other countries who uses chopsticks as their main utensil when eating; like the chinese people but there are many differences in customs and etiquettes when it comes to using them.
+If you are dining with Japanese people, they will probably understand that you don’t know all the rules in eating using chopsticks.
+That’s fine with them.
+However, knowing a little about their ways goes a long way.
+Also, a piece of additional information, although there are many other countries which use chopsticks as their main utensil when eating; like the Chinese people but there are many differences in customs and etiquettes when it comes to using them.

 Enjoy eating with your chopsticks!